glotzerlab/signac/README.md

 This will create the basic configuration for a project named "MyProject" within the directory `my_project`.
 In addition, a few example scripts will be created, that may, but do not have to be the starting point for the creation of new project routines.

-To test if everything is correctly setup, you can then execute `python run.py` which will run a mock parameter exploration study without actually storing any data.
+To test if everything is correctly setup, you can then execute `$ compdb check` which will check your configuration and the connectivity to the configured database.

 ## Get help: